21 new coffins found in search for Tulsa Massacre victims

 The coffins, then the remains, will be examined to see if they match reports from 1921 that the victims were males buried in plain caskets.

-The work, by hand, is still under way.
+The work, by hand, was still underway.
 The types of coffins and gender of the victims have not been determined, according to the city’s statement.

 A violent white mob targeted Black people during the massacre, in which more than 1,000 homes were burned, hundreds were looted, and a thriving business district known as Black Wall Street was destroyed.
 Historians have estimated the death toll at 75 to 300.